 - They are well-documented, meaning that it is possible to find a technical specification which details how information is stored in the format

 - They are open/non-proprietary.

 You should choose a file format that is appropriate for your data collection and intended analysis method, but you may also want to consider whether that file format is suited for long-term data preservation.
 If it isn’t possible to choose a file format that is suitable for preservation from the beginning of the project, one option may be to use one file format for short-term processing of files (a work format), and then convert the finalised files that shall be preserved to a format that is suitable for long-term preservation.
 Remember to document which formats you have chosen and for which purposes in the project documentation.
-If you want advice on recommended file formats for long-term preservation, consult with your local research data support unit.
+If you want advice on recommended file formats for long-term preservation, consult with the local research data support unit at your university.

 Proprietary file formats